-Chemical Control: Since these insects generally do not cause physical damage to endive or escarole, chemical control is not normally required until head formation begins.
-Growers typically spray as close to harvest as the label will allow.
-Dimethoate, methomyl, diazinon and pyrethroids are the most commonly used insecticides for controlling contaminant insects.
+Chemical Control: Since these insects generally do not cause physical damage to radicchio, chemical control is not normally required until head formation begins.
+Growers typically spray, as close to harvest as possible to ensure the radicchio head is not contaminated.
+Pyrethroids such as permethrin and lambdacyhalothrin and methomyl are the most commonly used insecticides for controlling contaminant insects in radicchio grown in Arizona.

 Cultural Control: It is important to control weeds that can harbor contaminants, in the field and surrounding the field.
-Alfalfa should not be cut until the endive and escarole field has been harvested, this will prevent insect migration into the field.
+Alfalfa should not be cut until the radicchio field has been harvested, this will prevent insect migration into the radicchio field.